Governor General of Canada: Residences and household

 The viceregal household aids the governor general in the execution of the royal constitutional and ceremonial duties and is managed by the secretary to the governor general.
-The Chancellery of Honours depends from the and is thus also located at Rideau Hall and administered by the governor general.
+The Chancellery of Honours depends from the and is thus also at Rideau Hall and administered by the governor general.
 As such, the viceroy's secretary ex officio holds the position of Herald Chancellor of Canada, overseeing the Canadian Heraldic Authority—the mechanism of the Canadian honours system by which armorial bearings are granted to Canadians by the governor general in the name of the sovereign.
 These organized offices and support systems include aides-de-camp, press officers, financial managers, speech writers, trip organizers, event planners, protocol officers, chefs and other kitchen employees, waiters, and various cleaning staff, as well as visitors' centre staff and tour guides at both official residences.
 In this official and bureaucratic capacity, the entire household is often referred to as Government House and its departments are funded through the normal federal budgetary process, as is the governor general's salary of CAD$288,900, which has been taxed since 2013.
 Additional costs are incurred from separate ministries and organizations such as the National Capital Commission, the Department of National Defence, and the Royal Canadian Mounted Police.

 The governor general's air transportation is assigned to 412 Transport Squadron of the Royal Canadian Air Force.
 The squadron uses Bombardier Challenger 600 VIP jets to transport the governor general to locations within and outside of Canada.